Coaching Case Study By Matthew Trethewey, Life Coach, HONG KONG

 Therefore, she believed that, in certain situations, she knew better than them.

 Using a similar question as before, I asked Ruby “On a scale of 1-10, with 10 meaning 100% total truth and 1 meaning 100% total non-truth (i.e. lie), what number would you label to your belief of “People are stupid?”
-Ruby replied that she were unable to answer because it depended on the situation.
+Ruby replied that she was unable to answer because it depended on the situation.
 However, after stating this sentence, she had a new awareness and experienced an “aha” moment: that people are not always stupid.

 I later asked Ruby to recreate her new belief statement incorporating her new awareness.
-Her restated her belief as “People are not always stupid unless they are they are saying something which I know to be untrue/invalid”.
+She restated her belief as “People are not always stupid unless they are they are saying something which I know to be untrue/invalid”.
 This simple exercise created the shift the client was seeking when she started the coaching session.

 The results of the coaching process were that the client shifted their belief from a disempowering one to an empowering one.
 The coaching process enabled Ruby to disown her “I am not good enough” belief that had been getting in her way at work.
-She shared that she considered her new belief statement of “people are not always stupid unless they are they are saying something which I know to be untrue/invalid” to be not perfect and that it needed to be further looked in a future coaching session.
+She shared that she considered her new belief statement of “people are not always stupid unless they are they are saying something which I know to be untrue/invalid” to be not perfect and that it needed to be further looked at in a future coaching session.

 However, she did say that the new belief statement allowed her to open up more to others’ views and opinions at work.
 And, if she were to not agree with anyone else, she could feel more confident in her own abilities in arguing her side, if need be.
 Based on the takeaways shared by Ruby at the end of the coaching session, I considered my coaching to be effective in this case.